appium/appium-uiautomator2-driver/README.md

 ### mobile: startActivity

 Starts the given activity intent.
-Invokes `am start` or `am start-activity` command under the hood.
+Invokes `am start`/`am start-activity` command under the hood.
+This method extends the functionality of the [Start Activity](#applications-management) app management API.

 #### Arguments